rohanbadani/SmartMealPlanner/readme.txt

 # SmartMealPlanner

+The Smart Meal Planner helps users manage their inventory of food items in their house.
+The app keeps track of every item in your kitchen and can help generate meal suggestions based on what items you have.
+Below, you will see how to download the app as well as the different functions and capabilities.

 To install our app, you simply need to download SmartMealPlanner-client.
 In the Smart MealPlanner-client/docker folder, there is a separate readme with instructions on how to configure docker.
 Once, docker is running, type "python3 main.py" to run the application as intended.

 Different commands: